The Bankrate promise

 Chase Sapphire Preferred card: $1,316

 When the Chase Sapphire Preferred began advertising a sign-up bonus of 100,000 points for spending $4,000 in the first three months (unfortunately, no longer available), I knew it was time to get into Ultimate Rewards.
+(Current offer is 60,000 points after spending $4,000 in the first three months.)

 I applied for the card in September.
 I’m not going to lie, the spend requirement was tough, but with my friends’ help, I got the bonus.